GENIUS-Aafaque/course-app/README.md

 - **User routes:**
   - `/users/signup`, `/users/login`, `/users/courses`, `/users/courses/:courseId`, `/users/purchasedCourses` for user-related operations.

-## API Endpoints

-(Include your API endpoint details here, as mentioned in the previous response)

 ## Tech Details

 Provide more detailed information about your tech choices.
 Explain why you chose a particular stack, how components interact, and any other relevant technical details.